 There are probably more haunted houses in England than in any other country in the world.
 But then there cannot be many countries where a property has been in the same family for 6 or 7 generations!
 Although many ancestral homes claim that they have ghosts, often it is just rumour.
 Here however, you will find details of some places that genuinely are.

-Now owned by the National Trust, the haunted house of Claydon House was the home of the Verney family for over 400 years.
+A haunted house, now owned by the National Trust, Claydon House was the home of the Verney family for over 400 years.

 Sir Edmund Verney was Standard Bearer to King Charles I at the Battle of Edge Hill in 1642.
 The victorious Roundheads demanded that Sir Edmund relinquish the flag.
 He bravely refused to do saying, "My life is my own.
 My Standard, the King's".
 So, Cromwell's men ran him through.
 But still they could not wrest the Standard from his grasp, so they hacked off his hand and took the Standard and its grisly attachment off in triumph.